 The Health Sciences Career Development Programme offers postdoctoral fellowships to outstanding Health Sciences graduates who have recently completed a degree at doctoral level.

 These postdoctoral fellowships are usually available each year.
-In 2022 there will be two application rounds, one position in the May round, and two positions in the November round.
+In 2023 there will be twoapplication rounds, May and November.

 Support health and biomedical research